Video Conferences for Educators

-This video conference defined what is meant by the term “human rights,” examined the origins of modern human rights, The Universal Declaration of Human Rights, and how to identify them.
-Additionally, concepts and themes related to human rights were explored through two short films (one for primary and one for secondary).
+This video conference will define what is meant by the term “human rights,” examined the origins of modern human rights, The Universal Declaration of Human Rights, and how to identify them.
+Additionally, concepts and themes related to human rights will be explored through two short films (one for primary and one for secondary).
 The video made from the conference is accompanied by a lesson plan and teaching resources.
 Lesson plan and resources available here!

 2. The Rights of the Child – Tuesday 17th September @ 4pm

 This video conference will examine the human rights of children under the Victorian Charter of Human Rights and Responsibilities, particularly how it is applicable in schools.
 We will be using two short films to discuss children’s human rights, Ali and the Long Journey to Australia (for years 5-6) and This is Yarra (for years 7-10).

 Guests include Ali and the Long Journey to Australia Producer Lara McKinley (Oxfam/Monash University), Co-writer Mervi Kaukko (Tampere University) and Noble Park Primary Principal David Rothstadt.
 There will also be an expert from the Victorian Equal Opportunity and Human Rights Commission on hand to answer all your burning questions.
 Lesson plan and resources available here!